Guardian of the Ensembles: Introducing Pairwise Adversarially Robust Loss for Resisting Adversarial Attacks in DNN Ensembles: Conclusion

 \section{Conclusion}

-In this paper, we propose an approach to enhance the classification robustness of an ensemble against adversarial attacks by developing diversity in the decision boundaries among all the classifiers within the ensemble.
-The ensemble network is constructed by the proposed Pairwise Adversarially Robust Loss function utilizing the gradients of each layer with respect to input in all the networks simultaneously.
-The experimental results show that the proposed method can significantly improve the overall robustness of the ensemble against state-of-the-art black-box transfer attacks without substantially impacting the clean example accuracy.
-Combining the technique with adversarial training and exploring different efficient methods to construct networks with diverse decision boundaries adhering to the principle outlined in the paper can be interesting future research directions.
+This paper proposes a new approach that, by construction, produces an ensemble of neural networks with diverse decision boundaries, making it robust against adversarial attacks.
+The diversity is obtained through the proposed Pairwise Adversarially Robust Loss (PARL) function utilizing the gradients and outputs of each layer in all the networks simultaneously.
+Experimental results show that PARL can significantly improve the overall robustness of an ensemble in comparison to previous approaches against state-of-the-art black-box transfer attacks as well as query-based black-box attacks without substantially impacting clean example accuracy.
+In particular, PARL achieves a $24.8\%$ improvement in robust accuracy over the leading ensemble defense method EIO with highest perturbation strength.
+Furthermore, when compared to TRADES, PARL demonstrates robust accuracy of similar order with a 3.68\% increase in clean accuracy.
+PARL also takes lesser training time compared to both EIO and TRADES method.